Compound Interest Calculator

 Nutmeg / J.P.
 Morgan Personal Investing review

-If you would rather not pick funds yourself: what 0.65% all-in actually costs you over 30 years.
+If you would rather not pick funds yourself: how a typical managed-portfolio fee compounds over 30 years.

 Drip-feed vs lump-sum investing